brimurphy/sccoaches/README.md

   - All Icons were taken from the Font Awesome database.

+## User Stories

+- As a user I want to find out more information about the coaches.
+- As a user I want to easily navigate through the website.
+- As a user I want to contact the coaches if I have any inquiries.
+- As a user I want to find out what classes are available.
+- As a user I want to become a member.
+- As a user I want to find out when a class is on.

 ## Test Scenarios

 - Test: Navbar on all screen sizes goes to correct location